icexelloss/spark/docs/pyspark-pandas-udf.md

 | bar       | 5.0          | 2            | 7.0         |
 | foo       | 6.0          | 1            | 7.0         |

+## Window Operations
 ### Non overlapping windows
-Non overlapping window is sematically same as `groupBy`.
+Non overlapping window is conceptually same as `groupBy`.
 So alternatively we can also use a `groupBy` operator.

 #### Non overlapping windows (Series)
 In this example, the udf takes one or more `pandas.Series` of the same size, and returns a `pandas.Series` of the same size.
 The returned Series is joined with rows of the window.